riot/riot/doc/download.md

 ## Known issues

+- `each` attribute does not detect if the looped items are sorted or otherwise re-ordered
 - Looping table rows or cells with `each` attribute is not working on IE8 and IE9.
 - `if / show / hide` attributes cannot be set on a root node of a custom tag